garris/BackstopJS/README.md

 ### Modifying output settings of image-diffs

-By specifying `resembleOutputOptions` in your backstop.json file you can modify the image-diffs transparency, errorcolor, etc. (See [Resemble.js outputSettings](https://github.com/Huddle/Resemble.js) for the full list.
+By specifying `resembleOutputOptions` in your backstop.json file you can modify the image-diffs transparency, errorcolor, etc. (See [Resemble.js outputSettings](https://github.com/Huddle/Resemble.js) for the full list.)

+Instead of calling resemble`s ignoreAntialiasing(), you may set it as a property in the config.
+(See [example](examples/simpleReactApp/backstop.json))
 ```json
 "resembleOutputOptions": {
   "errorColor": {